© Queensland Government

 - Asian honey bees (Apis cerana) have adapted to withstand varroa mite infestation and are now a natural host.

 - Varroa jacobsoni has been detected in Townsville, Queensland.
-Under eradication.
+A National Varroa Mite Eradication Program is established and will continue until June 2021.

 - Varroa could spread across the country by the movement of infested bees.